zoriya/Kyoo/README.md

 ## 📺 Clients

-Kyoo currently supports Web clients & has an Andriod app.
-Additional clients are being thought about.
+Kyoo currently supports Web and Android clients, with additional platforms being thought about.
 Rough estimates:
-* Today: Web & Andriod
+* Today: Web & Android
 * Spring 2025: Chromecast
 * Summer 2025: AndriodTV

-Apple devices are not planned at the moment as publishing requires a hardware purchase and yearly subscription fee (~$100).

 Don't see your client?
-Kyoo focus is on adding features and open to contributions!
-The frontend is written in react-native and expo.
+Kyoo is focused on adding features but welcomes contributors!
+The frontend is built with React-Native and Expo.
 Come hang and develop with us on Discord.

+Support for Apple devices (iOS, tvOS) is not currently planned due to buying hardware and yearly developer fee (~$100).

 ## 📖 Translations